- Master of Arts, UNIVERSITY OF TORONTO

 - Master of Fine Arts, UNIVERSITY OF MICHIGAN ANN ARB

-Paisley Rekdal is the author of a book of essays, The Night My Mother Met Bruce Lee; the hybrid genre, photo-text memoir Intimate; and five books of poetry: A Crash of Rhinos, Six Girls Without Pants, The Invention of the Kaleidoscope, Animal Eye, and Imaginary Vessels.
-Her work has received a Guggenheim Fellowship, the Amy Lowell Poetry Traveling Fellowship, a Village Voice Writers on the Verge Award, an NEA Fellowship, Pushcart Prizes, the University of Georgia Press’ Contemporary Poetry Series Award, a Fulbright Fellowship, inclusion in the Best American Poetry series (2012, 2013, and 2017) and various state arts council awards.
+Paisley Rekdal is the author of a book of essays, The Night My Mother Met Bruce Lee; the hybrid genre, photo-text memoir Intimate; the book-length essay The Broken Country; and five books of poetry: A Crash of Rhinos, Six Girls Without Pants, The Invention of the Kaleidoscope, Animal Eye, and Imaginary Vessels.
+Her work has received a Guggenheim Fellowship, the Amy Lowell Poetry Traveling Fellowship, a Village Voice Writers on the Verge Award, an NEA Fellowship, Pushcart Prizes, the University of Georgia Press’ Contemporary Poetry Series Award, a Fulbright Fellowship,the AWP Creative Nonfiction Award, inclusion in the Best American Poetry series (2012, 2013, 2017, 2018, and 2019), and various state arts council awards.
 Animal Eye was a finalist for the 2013 Kingsley Tufts Prize, the Balcones Poetry Prize, and was the winner of the 2013 UNT Rilke Prize.
+Imaginary Vessels was a finalist for the 2018 Kingsley Tufts Prize.
 Her poems and essays have appeared in or are forthcoming from The New York Times Magazine, American Poetry Review, The Kenyon Review, Poetry, The New Republic, Virginia Quarterly Review, Tin House, and on National Public Radio among many others.
-Her newest book of nonfiction, The Broken Country: On Trauma, A Crime, And The Continuing Legacy of Vietnam, won the 2016 AWP Nonfiction Prize and will be published in 2017. in May 2017, she was named Utah Poet Laureate.
+Her newest book of poems, Nightingale, is out May 2019.
+Her forthcoming book on cultural approriation, Appropriate: A Provocation, is forthcoming from W.W.
+Norton in 2021.
+She was the Best American Poetry Series guest editor for 2020.
+In May 2017, Paisley was named Utah's Poet Laureate.

-Paisley is the creator and managing editor for Mapping Salt Lake City, a community-written web atlas that maps the various communities and neighborhoods of Salt Lake City through critical and creative literature, interactive maps, and multi-media projects (www.mappingslc.org).
+Paisley is the creator and managing editor for the web archive of Utah writers, Mapping Literary Utah (www.mappingliteraryutah.org), and also Mapping Salt Lake City, a community-written web atlas that maps the various communities and neighborhoods of Salt Lake City through critical and creative literature, interactive maps, and multi-media projects (www.mappingslc.org).